image-source-control/image-source-control/readme.txt

 **Manually included image sources on pages/posts**

-You can add the image source list manually to pages or posts via the shortcode `[isc_list]` in your content editor or a text widget.
+You can add the Per-page list manually to pages or posts via the shortcode `[isc_list]` in your content editor or a text widget.

 Use `[isc_list id="123]` to show the list of any post or page.